 What you will be storing

 If you plan to store tools or other small items, an 8×8 Mini Barn may work just fine.
-However, if you are planning on storing a boat or a zero turn mower, you’ll need something much bigger.
+However, if you are planning on storing a zero turn mower, you might consider a 10×12 shed or larger.

 Space in your yard or garden